survivejs/maintenance-book/manuscript/packaging/03-publishing.md

 T> You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.

+T> Not all version number systems are created equal.
+Sometimes people prefer to use their own and go against the mainstream.
+[Sentimental versioning by Dominic Tarr](http://sentimentalversioning.org/) discusses this phenomenon.

 ## Increasing a Version

 To increase the version of your packages, you need to invoke one of these commands: